thefaketh30ne/grab-bag/README.md

 - Hallucination

 ## Boss Jokers
 Boss Jokers have a chance to appear if you have defeated its corresponding Boss Blind during the current run.
-All vanilla Boss Blinds currently have a Boss Joker counterpart.
+All vanilla and Grab Bag Boss Blinds currently have a Boss Joker counterpart.

 ## Decks
 There are 7 decks in the latest update of the mod.